Take a deep dive into Snake River dams!

 The Snake River dams have been controversial ever since they were built in the 1960s and 70s, and people throughout the Pacific Northwest region are tired of the lengthy, costly litigation that surrounds the dams.
 They are ready for solutions that support salmon, orcas, and communities.

 Regional leadership is needed to work with stakeholders to identify needs, address concerns, and develop and implement an inclusive plan to take action and invest in the future of salmon, orcas, and people.
-We need solutions that support salmon and orca recovery, honor tribal treaty rights, and meet the needs of communities.
+We need solutions that support salmon and orca recovery, honor commitments to Tribes, and meet the needs of communities.
 Healthy and abundant salmon runs and a restored Snake River are important not just for orcas, but for our entire Pacific Northwest ecosystem.

 What can you do?

 Speak up for salmon and Southern Residents!
 If you live in Washington or Oregon, send an email or note to your Governor and Congressional delegation.
 A personal call or postcard to your elected officials is especially meaningful.
 Give them a brief background on this issue and let them know why it's so important to you.
-If you live elsewhere, we'll have actions coming for you soon.
+If you live elsewhere, reach out to the federal government in support of a comprehensive solution for salmon recovery.
 In the meantime, you can help by sharing the story of the Southern Residents with your family and friends.
 The more people who know and love this unique community of orcas, the bigger our collective voices will be when action is needed.
 A lot needs to happen to restore the Snake River, support communities in the Pacific Northwest, and recover salmon and orcas, and it all starts with you.